supercodepoet/django-skylark/docs/handlers.rst

 string here instead of a callable.
 However we workaround this to make the following possible.

-Using CrunchyFrog to render 404 and 500 pages
+Using Django Skylark to render 404 and 500 pages
 ---------------------------------------------

 .. warning:: You have to be careful.
 We are dealing with error pages, typically